-I need to go to work tonight how soon can I get my registration card?
+I need to go to work tonight.
+How soon can I get my flagger card?

 The engineer or governing authority does not believe I took the training and passed the test, what do I do?

-I lost my flagger registration card where can I get a replacement?
+I lost my flagger certification card.
+Where can I get a replacement?

 Contact us during business hours.
-We verify you took our class and send a link to purchase another card.
-Fee is $25.00
+We verify you took our class.
+You will need a credit card for payment.
+Replacement cards are $25.00 each.

 Why do I have to have high-speed Internet?